Orientalism: Othering

 The action of othering cultures occurs when groups are labeled as different due to characteristics that distinguish them from the perceived norm.
-Edward Said, author of the book Orientalism, argued that western powers and influential individuals such as social scientists and artists othered "the Orient."
+Edward Said argued that western powers and influential individuals such as social scientists and artists othered "the Orient".
 The evolution of ideologies is often initially embedded in the language, and continues to ripple through the fabric of society by taking over the culture, economy and political sphere.
 Much of Said's criticism of Western Orientalism is based on what he describes as articularizing trends.
 These ideologies are present in Asian works by Indian, Chinese, and Japanese writers and artists, in their views of Western culture and tradition.
-A particularly significant development is the manner in which Orientalism has taken shape in non-Western cinema, as for instance in Hindi-language cinema.
+A particularly significant development is the manner in which Orientalism has taken shape in non-Western cinema, as for instance in Bollywood.

+Said's Orientalism has been instrumental to the critical turn in the humanities and the social sciences concerning the appreciation of the political weight of "representing" as a form of powering over Others.
+However, as recent anthropological enquiries suggest, Orientalism has also been at times simplistically applied to merely equate Othering with the attribution of negative qualities.

+A study of the sphere of othering in contexts, seemingly removed from Said's original focus, such as the relationship between Greece and Germany during the sovereign debt crisis years may point to volatile ingredients in the othering process, including fascination mixed with condescension, aversion, admiration and hopes for an escape from an oppressive northern European lifestyle.
+Similarly, tourism and intra-national relations between urban and rural are spheres where Orientalist dynamics is at a play, even if, as noted above, these dynamics may well involve the ambivalence of the spectators, and also the involvement of those represented in reproducing, and at times contesting the stereotypes of those who represent others.